Penswer/Peak-Everything/README.md

 ## Notes
 If you downloaded this mod early on you may want to remove the ImGui folder from your plugins and replace it with the [DearImGuiInjection](https://thunderstore.io/c/peak/p/penswer/DearImGuiInjection/) package.
 They are the same but if you have both installed conflicts may arise.

+If the mod is not launching and you are sure you followed all other directions you may want to try adding -DX12 to your PEAK launch parameters on steam

 ## Features
 Flying(Buggy) \
 No Fall Damage \